Odúbel Herrera: 2015–16

 The Philadelphia Phillies selected Herrera from the Rangers on December 11, 2014, as part of the Rule 5 draft.
 Although he had served primarily as a second baseman during his minor league career, the Phillies were interested in utilizing Herrera as an outfielder.
 General manager Rubén Amaro, Jr. described Herrera as a player who "fits the bill of what we were trying to do", as the team looked to emphasize youth and athleticism going into the 2015 season.

 During spring training, the Phillies experimented with placing Herrera in center field, pushing Ben Revere to left field in the process.
 Revere's defensive underperformance in spring training, as well as an injury to Domonic Brown, led Herrera to making the Phillies' opening day lineup in center field.
 He made his major league debut on April 6, 2015, joining Freddy Galvis as the second Phillies rookie since 1970 to make his MLB debut on opening day.
-His first major league hit came on April 12, with a walkoff RBI double in the 10th inning of a game against the Washington Nationals.
+His first major league hit came on April 12, with a walk-off RBI double in the 10th inning of a game against the Washington Nationals.
 On May 12, after striking out 14 times in his last 24 at bats, Herrera hit his first career home run off of closer Mark Melancon in the Phillies' 4–3 loss to the Pittsburgh Pirates.
 On July 25, Herrera made two late-inning diving catches to preserve Cole Hamels' no-hitter against the Chicago Cubs: once in the eighth inning against catcher David Ross, and again in the ninth, against third baseman Kris Bryant.
 Herrera also came within one game of tying Bryant's 14-game hitting streak, the longest of any National League (NL) rookie in 2015, before he went 0-for-4 in a 13–1 loss to the Arizona Diamondbacks.
 At the end of the year, the Phillies nominated Herrera for the Hank Aaron Award, given by fans and Hall of Fame members to the best offensive performer in each League.
 Herrera finished his rookie season leading the Phillies in batting (.297), runs scored (64), and doubles (30).
 He was also the first Phillies rookie to record 30 or more doubles in a season since Scott Rolen in 1997.